Please note: Academic Committees and Services is now located on the 1st Floor, Scott/Shand House, 90 St David's Street, Dunedin.

 University of Otago Human Ethics Committee - (for studies not considered to be health research and do not involve patients)

 In exceptional and unexpected circumstances, a researcher may request that an application be considered under the fast-track provisions.
 Please provide a justification for Fast-Track Consideration.
-To apply for Fast-Track please email your completed Fast- Track application following Head of Department approval to Jo Farron de Diaz, Research Ethics Administrator (Extension 8956) email: email@example.com or Jane Hinkley, Academic Committees Administrator (Extension 6531) e-mail: firstname.lastname@example.org and post the original signed application to the Academic Committees Office (we are located on the ground floor of the Clocktower Building).
+To apply for Fast-Track please email your completed Fast- Track application following Head of Department approval to Jo Farron de Diaz (Senior Administrator) (Extension 8956) email: email@example.com or Ruth Sharpe (Senior Administrator) e-mail: firstname.lastname@example.org and post the original signed application to the Academic Committees and Services Office (we are located on the 1st Floor, Scott/Shand House, 90 St David's Street, Dunedin).

 Category A vs Category B